 3. Explain meaningful benefits

-By framing the conversion from point 2, you are then able to share benefits that will benefit the customer.
+By framing the conversation from point 2, you are then able to share benefits that will help the customer.
 To master this will take time and practice.
 If you are unsure of product benefits, speak with your line manager and request product training to maximise each call’s potential.

 4. Make relevant suggestions

-With any retail environment, achieving KPIs are often the main focus that includes conversions and average basket size.
+With any retail environment, achieving KPIs are often the main focus.
+This includes conversions and average basket size.

 Curate your calls to offer products that will benefit the customer.
-For example, if you work in the cycling sector, recommend such items including bike helmets and ideal clothing that suits the customer’s experience level.
+For example, if you work in the cycling sector, recommend items such as bike helmets and high visibility clothing that suits the customer’s experience level.